brookisme/ng_on_rails/README.md

   window.NgOnRailsApp = angular.module("NgOnRailsApp", ["ngResource","ngAnimate","ngSanitize"])
 }
 ```
-If you want to overide NgOnRailsApp - so you can inject your own providers
+If you want to overide NgOnRailsApp, so you can inject your own providers,
 Just incldue a app.js file that defines NgOnRailsApp in your own app and load it **before** ng\_on\_rails
 ```javascript
 # your_app/app/assets/javascripts/angular_app/app.js